Gene Olaff: Non-soccer career

 Throughout his life, Olaff held a number of jobs to supplement the meager pay, ranging from nine to thirty dollars per game, for playing soccer.
 This included time as a janitor, shipping clerk and a metal finisher with General Motors.

-During World War II, Olaff was inducted into the U.S. Navy, becoming a diver.
-He spent his first year in the Navy attending diving schools on the east coast, allowing him to continue competing with Hispano.
+During World War II, Olaff joined the U.S. Navy, becoming a diver.
+He spent his first year in the navy attending diving schools on the east coast, allowing him to continue competing with Hispano.
 In 1944, he was deployed to Italy to conduct salvage operations in the Adriatic and was discharged from the Navy in March 1946.

 After leaving the Navy, Olaff was hired by the New Jersey State Police.
 During his nearly 30 years with the State Police, Olaff was an academy instructor, deputy superintendent, chief of staff and finally, superintendent in 1975.
 He also created the police underwater unit using his wartime experience.

 In 1978, Olaff was hired by D.B.
 Kelly Associates, a newly established security firm.
 He remained with D.B.
 Kelly until at least 1996.

 Olaff was inducted into the National Soccer Hall of Fame in 1971.
 He died in January 2017 at the age of 96.